salihagic/rest_api_client/README.md

 # Storage repository
-Abstraction for persisting and reading data to platform specific storage.
+Abstraction for communicating with REST API in flutter projects.
+Incorporates exception handling and jwt with refresh token authorization.
 You can also find this package on pub as [rest_api_client](https://pub.dev/packages/rest_api_client)

 ## Usage
 ```
-Future main() async {
   IRestApiClient restApiClient = RestApiClient(
     exceptionOptions: RestApiClientExceptionOptions(
       showInternalServerErrors: true,